Dev-Ops-Mgmt/HooverAI/README.md

 The program can be ran by downloading the files and compiling them in any IDE or with javac.
 HooverAI was written using Java 1.8.

+Program can be run from command line using: java ext.tools.com.hooverai.HooverAI

+Note the input.txt file is expected at the same location as the HooverAI.class.
+If no input.txt file is found the program defaults to the input shown above as a sample.